nxp-imx/imx-smw/Documentations/API/source/capabilities/ele.rst

   - Algorithm:

-    - for an ECDSA Signature, ECDSA with any hash or a hash already as listed in :numref:`ele_signature`
+    - ECDSA Signature with hash or a message already hashed as listed in :numref:`ele_signature`
+    - RSA Signature, PKCS1 v1.5 and PSS with hash as listed in :numref:`ele_signature`.
+Not supported on i.MX8ULP

 Verify operation
 """"""""""""""""